Dark-AltF8/bash-rpg/README.md

 # Bash-RPG

-Bash-RPG is a lightweight, terminal-based role-playing game built using Bash.
+Bash-RPG is a simple, terminal-based role-playing game built using Bash.
 The project is a way for me to learn how Bash works.

 ## Features
 - **Turn-based combat** (basic for the time being) system.